Syntactic Structures: Publication

 In 1955, Chomsky had a doctorate in linguistics.
 Even so, he struggled at first to publish his theory and views on language.
 He offered the manuscript of The Logical Structure of Linguistic Theory (LSLT) for publication.
 But MIT's Technology Press refused to publish it.
 He also saw a paper promptly rejected by the academic linguistics journal WORD.
 So he remained an outsider to the field of linguistics.
 His reviews and articles at the time were mostly published in non-linguistic journals.

 Mouton & Co. was a Dutch publishing house based in The Hague.
 They had gained academic reputation by publishing works on Slavic Studies since 1954.
 Particularly, they had published works by linguists Nicolaas van Wijk and Roman Jakobson.
 Soon they started a new series called Janua Linguarum or the "Gate of Languages."
 It was intended to be a series of "small monographs" on general linguistics.
 The first volume of the Janua Linguarum series was written by Roman Jakobson and Morris Halle.
 It was called Fundamentals of Language, published in 1956.
 Chomsky had already met Jakobson, a professor at Harvard University, during his fellowship years.
 Halle was Chomsky's graduate classmate at Harvard and then a close colleague at MIT.
-In 1956, Chomsky and Halle collaborated to write an article on phonology, published in a festschrift for Jakobson.
-The festschrift was published by Mouton in 1956.
+In 1956, Chomsky and Halle collaborated to write an article on phonology, published in a 1956 festschrift for Jakobson.

 Cornelis van Schooneveld was the editor of the Janua Linguarum series at Mouton.
 He was a Dutch linguist and a direct student of Jakobson.
 He was looking for monographs to publish for his series.
 Consequently, he visited Chomsky at MIT in 1956.
 With Morris Halle's (and possibly Jakobson's) mediation, Chomsky showed van Schooneveld his notes for his introductory linguistics course for undergraduate students.
 Van Schooneveld took an interest in them.
 He offered to publish an elaborate version of them at Mouton, to which Chomsky agreed.